International Olympic Committee: Sex verification controversies

-2010 Shame On You Awards

-In 2010, the IOC was nominated for the Public Eye Awards.
-This award seeks to present "shame-on-you-awards to the nastiest corporate players of the year".

 London 2012 and the Munich massacre

 Before the start of the 2012 Summer Olympic Games, the IOC decided not to hold a minute of silence to honour the 11 Israeli Olympians who were killed 40 years prior in the Munich massacre.
 Jacques Rogge, the then-IOC President, said it would be "inappropriate" to do so.
 Speaking of the decision, Israeli Olympian Shaul Ladany, who had survived the Munich Massacre, commented: "I do not understand.
 I do not understand, and I do not accept it".